 Emergency Veterinarian Services

 If your pet is experiencing an urgent or emergency medical issue, please contact your family vet or visit your nearest emergency veterinary center.
-Below is a list of local animal hospitals offering emergency care services.
+Click below for list of local animal hospitals offering emergency care services.

 If you have captured wild animal do not bring the animal to HSSW.
 The Washington Department of Fish and Wildlife handles all questions and concerns pertaining to non-domesticated wild animals.
 The Department also maintains a list of licensed trappers in Clark County for nuisance wildlife.